 Important Mental Health Links

 GSC emphasizes the importance of student health and well-being.
-Health evaluations and consultations are available through the TriHealth Employee Health Service.
+Health evaluations and consultations are available through the TriHealth Team Member Health Service.
 This service is available for hospital-related illnesses or injuries.
 Students can be referred to a physician who meets their needs.
 Students must pay for medical care.
 Health insurance is highly recommended for all students.

 Student Advisory Council

-1. To provide an official channel of communication and cooperation between students and College administration.
+- To provide an official channel of communication and cooperation between students and College administration.

-2. For the College administration to seek student input and share issues of mutual interest that include, but are not limited to, academic programs, non-curricular programs, student services, campus facilities, and policies and procedures with direct impact on students.
+- For the College administration to seek student input and share issues of mutual interest that include, but are not limited to, academic programs, non-curricular programs, student services, campus facilities, and policies and procedures with direct impact on students.

-3. Submit reports and recommendations to the President and to College Assembly and its respective standing committees as appropriate.
+- To provide reports and recommendations to the President and to College Assembly and its respective standing committees as appropriate.

 The Members are six at-large elected student representatives, Dean of Academic Affairs, Dean of Student and Alumni Services, Dean of Enrollment Management, Dean/Head Librarian, President (ex-officio non-voting) and Resource Persons as designated.
 This committee meets at least twice a semester or as often as needed.

 The Student Organization promotes the general welfare of the student body.
 Through elected representation, interests and opinions of the student body are voiced, stimulating communication and cooperation between students and faculty.
 The Student Organization provides many leadership and community service opportunities for students.
-Student representatives also serve on faculty committees.